Street Projects in Palm Desert

 Roadway Improvements Coming to Eldorado Drive

-This summer, the City of Palm Desert will be removing and replacing the pavement on Eldorado Drive between Hovley Lane and Frank Sinatra Drive.
+Starting July 9, the City of Palm Desert will be removing and replacing the pavement on Eldorado Drive between Hovley Lane and Frank Sinatra Drive.
 In addition, the section of Eldorado Drive between Country Club and Frank Sinatra will be restriped to improve roadway conditions.

 While traffic will continue to flow on Eldorado Drive during construction and residents will retain access to their communities, brief periods of noise, dust, vibration, and traffic delays may occur.
 The City appreciates your patience and understanding as we work to enhance safety and improve your driving experience.